sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 - What is a statement in programming ?
 - How to write a single line of statement ?
 - How to write a multi-line statement or code-block ?
-- Use of Semi colon and whitespace in statement
+- Use of Semicolon and whitespace in statement.

 ### let, const and var

 - let
 - const
 - var
-- Difference between let, const and var
+- Difference between let, const and var?
 - When to use let, const and var ?

 ### JavaScript operators